TensorShort/tensorshort/README.md

-# tensorshort
+# TensorShort
-Official TensorFlow 1.12 with shorter, cleaner and better naming conventions for functions and methods
+Official TensorFlow 1.12 fork with shorter, cleaner and better naming conventions for functions and methods